mateusmatosleonardo/league-of-legends-app-UI/README.md

 # League of Legends App

-O projeto em questão foi desenvolvido com o objetivo de proporcionar um ambiente de aprendizagem.
-Usando a combinação de tecnologias Expo, TypeScript, Styled Components, Tamagui UI Kit e Zustand.
+The project in question was developed with the aim of providing a learning environment.
+Using the combination of Expo, TypeScript, Styled Components, Tamagui UI Kit and Zustand technologies.

 ## Preview
 <img src="https://github.com/mateusmatosleonardo/league-of-legends-app-UI/assets/73812069/d3b9cbd2-602d-416a-8f37-7140d51d4527" width="200px;" alt="screen-one"/>